 Dehydrated Bananas

-Tips on dehydrating bananas
+Tips on Dehydrating Bananas

 First, be sure to slice your bananas uniformly.
 This ensures even drying, so you won’t end up with some slices burnt and others still moist.